gera2ld/async-doh/README.md

 ### Patching async_dns

-By importing the patch, async_dns will support queries throught HTTPS (aka DNS over HTTPS):
+By importing the patch, async_dns will use aiohttp to send queries through HTTPS (aka DNS over HTTPS):

 ```py
 import asyncio